Home

 However, fossil fuels add to the carbon cycle because they have been sequestered by geological processes for thousands of years.
 Biofuels also naturally produce lower emissions, barely contain any sulfur and burns far less carbon monoxide during the burning process.

-Another key concept of biofuels is that it offers a double solution - by making fuel out of the inedible parts of agricultural products, you can take a lot of material that would've otherwise ended up burned or turned into low value silage, and render it down into oils that can be used to run machinery.
 This isn't new technology; biodiesel was an alternative fuel for farming that powered tractors in the 1930's and 40's.
 Even now, this alternate is finding it's way into the cars of hard core enthusiasts who run their vehicles off of old cooking grease.
 Unfortunetaly, this isn't viable for large scale operations, but, it does serve as a good example in recycling.
 Also, makes for an interesting hobby!

 In order to reduce plant matter, we must first look at biomass which is the key ingredient in any biofuel.
 Biomass is the part of the plant that can be reduced into a biofuel format.
 The 4 criterion for judging biomass as a fuel source are rate of growth, environment it grows in, labor needed to make it grow, and ease of processing into fuel.